-Behaviour tracking, which includes subject teacher notes (positive and negative), incidents etc. will now be documented on VSWare and no longer in the student journal.
+Behaviour tracking, which includes subject teacher notes (positive and negative), incidents etc. are documented on VSWare and no longer in the student journal.
 This is to ensure that parents have constant access to their son's/daughter's behaviour profile.
-Each student will begin the academic year with 100 points and the system will allow them to gain points for good behaviour and will deduct points for poor behaviour.
+Each student begins the academic year with 100 points and the system allows them to gain points for good behaviour and will deduct points for poor behaviour.
 We believe this teaches the valuable lesson of action and consequence, both positive and negative.
-All notes, incidents, detention etc. will be visible to students, parents, Class Tutors, Year Heads and school management.
+All notes, incidents, detention etc. are visible to students, parents, Class Tutors, Year Heads and school management.

 Both positive and negative behaviours are points weighted, depending on the action/incident.
-E.g. 'incomplete homework' is -2 points whilst 'disrespectful towards others' is -5 points.
+E.g. 'incomplete homework' is -3 points whilst 'disrespectful towards others' is -7 points.
 We believe this to be a fairer system than receiving one note, regardless of the action or behaviour.
-Any student who accumulates a deduction of -8 or more in any given week will be placed on detention the following week.
-Parents will be notified on a Tuesday if their son/daughter has been placed on detention which will be held on Thursday from 3.45 p.m. - 4.15 p.m.
+Any student who accumulates of -9 negative points or more in any given week will be placed on detention the following week.
+Parents will be notified via VSWare (Behaviour tab) if their son/daughter has been placed on detention which will be held on Thursday from 1.00 p.m. - 1.20p.m.
 This will be supervised by the Deputy Principal.

-On the rare occasion where a student accumulates a deduction of -20 points or more they will be placed on a Report Card 1 (RC1) (see Appendix 3) by their Class Tutor.
+On the rare occasion where a student accumulates a deduction of -30 points or more, they will be placed on a Report Card 1 (RC1) (see Appendix 3) by their Year Head.
 This card is given to the student to show that they are under observation and that their behaviour needs to improve.
 The student must present this card to their teacher for each class period, for the duration of one week, and will be awarded a 1, 2 or 3 based on their work, participation and behaviour in that class.
+Students will be placed on an RC1 card for a duration of 1 week.
 The RC1 must be signed by the parent/guardian each evening.
-When successfully completed the RC1 will be filed and the student will be taken off Report.
+When successfully completed the RC1 will be filed, and the student will be taken off Report.
 Good behaviour is then expected to continue.
-If not successfully completed, or if more serious issues arise the behaviours may be escalated to Year Head where a student may be placed on a Report Card 2. (see Appendix 4)
+If not successfully completed, or if more serious issues arise the behaviours may be escalated to Year Head where a student may be placed on a Report Card 2.
+This will be assigned by the Year Head for a duration of two weeks (see Appendix 4)

 Equally, any student who accumulates positive points will receive awards and affirmation depending on the number of points assigned.
-It is important that there is a healthy balance and that the lesson of positive action/positive consequence is copper-fastened.
+It is important that there is a healthy balance and that the lesson of positive action/positive consequence is copper fastened.

-The Deputy Principal and Principal will also generate behaviour reports on a regular basis to identify those students who are behaving well, as well as those students who are displaying poor behaviour.
+The Deputy Principal and Principal will also generate behaviour reports on a regular basis to identify those students who are behaving well, as well as those students who are displaying poor behaviour an accumulation of -30 points at any time results in a Report Card i.e. -30, -60, -90, etc.

 We wish to stress that the monitoring of behaviour is not to be punitive in nature.